 Our reporting currency is the Renminbi.
 This prospectus also contains translations of certain foreign currency amounts into U.S. dollars for the convenience of the reader.
-Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at RMB6.9430 to US\$1.00, the exchange rate set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System, or the Federal Reserve Board, on December 30, 2016.
+Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at RMB6.7793 to US\$1.00, the exchange rate set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System, or the Federal Reserve Board, on June 30, 2017, except those translations of balances in the Consolidated Balance Sheets, Consolidated Statements of Operations, Consolidated Statements of Comprehensive Loss and Consolidated Statements of Cash Flows as of and for the year ended December 31, 2016 from Renminbi into U.S. dollars, which were made at a rate of RMB6.9430, the exchange rate on December 30, 2016 set forth in the H.10 statistical release of the Federal Reserve Board.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this prospectus could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
 The PRC government restricts or prohibits the conversion of Renminbi into foreign currency and foreign currency into Renminbi for certain types of transactions.
-On July 7, 2017, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board was RMB6.8039 to US\$1.00.
+On October 13, 2017, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board was RMB6.5785 to US\$1.00.